 Preparation Time: A competitor must be called at least 5 minutes before he is required to enter the start box.
 The MA may be hovered only up to 2m in the start box.
-After the preceding competitor has finished his flight, the competitor is given another minute (two minutes in Freestyle) to make last minute adjustments or checks, and then his flight time starts.
+After the preceding competitor has finished his flight, the competitor is given another minute (two minutes in Freestyle) to make last minute adjustments or checks.